Baltimore Stallions

 The Baltimore Stallions (known officially as the "Baltimore Football Club" and previously as the "Baltimore CFL Colts" in its inaugural season) were a Canadian Football League team based in Baltimore, Maryland, in the United States, which played the 1994 and 1995 seasons.
-They were the most successful American team in the CFL's generally ill-fated southern expansion effort into the United States, and by at least one account, the winningest expansion team in North American professional sports history at the time.
-They had winning records in each season, and in both years advanced to the championship game.
+They were the most successful American team in the CFL's southern expansion into the United States, and by at least one account, the most successful expansion team in North American professional sports history at the time.
+They had winning records in each season, and in both years advanced to the Grey Cup Final.
 In 1995, they became the only American franchise to win the Grey Cup.

-In the final weeks of the Stallions' second season, it became public knowledge that the Maryland Stadium Authority and City of Baltimore were in serious negotiations with Art Modell, the long-time owner of the Cleveland Browns of the National Football League, (NFL) to move his franchise to Baltimore for the 1996 season.
-The Stallions ownership group knew they had no reasonable prospect of successfully competing with the overwhelmingly more popular brand in their home country.
-Even before the agreement with Modell became official within a month of the Stallions' Grey Cup triumph, the CFL team's ownership group was actively seeking to re-locate their team elsewhere.
-They ultimately chose to move their football organization to Montreal, reviving the dormant franchise based there as the third and current iteration of the Montreal Alouettes.
+In the final weeks of the Stallions' second season, it became public knowledge that the Maryland Stadium Authority and City of Baltimore were in serious negotiations with Art Modell, the long-time owner of the Cleveland Browns of the National Football League (NFL), to move his franchise to Baltimore for the 1996 season.
+Stallions owner Jim Speros knew his team could not begin to directly compete with the overwhelmingly more popular NFL brand.
+Even before the agreement with Modell became official within a month of the Stallions' Grey Cup triumph, he was actively seeking to re-locate his team elsewhere.
+Speros ultimately chose to move his football organization to Montreal and reconstitute it as the third and current iteration of the Montreal Alouettes.
 The Stallions franchise was dissolved, thus becoming one of three Grey Cup champions in the modern era to subsequently fold (the others being the Ottawa Rough Riders and the original Alouettes).
 The CFL considers the Stallions to be a separate franchise from the Alouettes.

 History

-For some 30 years, Baltimore had been home to the Baltimore Colts, a popular NFL team that suddenly moved literally overnight to Indianapolis in 1984.
+For some 30 years, Baltimore had been home to the Baltimore Colts, a popular NFL team that suddenly moved overnight to Indianapolis in 1984.
 The former Philadelphia Stars of the United States Football League (USFL) nominally represented Baltimore in spring 1985.
 However, after being blocked from Memorial Stadium, the Colts' old home, due to objections from the Major League Baseball Baltimore Orioles, they were forced to play well outside the city bounds in College Park.
 The Stars had planned to move to Memorial Stadium in fall 1986, but the league failed before this could happen.

 In the years after the Colts left, Baltimore made two serious bids to get another NFL team.
 It heavily wooed the St. Louis Cardinals football team owned by the Bidwill family, but they ultimately moved to Phoenix, Arizona as the Phoenix (later Arizona) Cardinals.
 In 1993, an ownership group failed to win an NFL expansion franchise, the Baltimore Bombers.